JonElsey/python-fundamentals-course-day2/_episodes/06-netcdf.md

 ~~~
 {: .output}

 We are almost at what we want.
 We have the correct date now (16 Jan 2011), but want it in a format we can display nicely.
 For this, we use ``strftime`` (string formatting for time).
 This is a method of the ``date`` object, and takes in a format string as an argument.
 This lets us specify how we want to display the date - let's just pick the month and year here since we are dealing with monthly data.
-A ccheat sheet for this (mapping format string -> output type) can be found [here](https://strftime.org/).
+A cheat sheet for this (mapping format string -> output type) can be found [here](https://strftime.org/).

 ~~~
 import datetime